Icosacube/lancer-faq/src/index.md

 ### When I lose my unused movement from becoming engaged, do I lose ALL my movement, even the ones I didn't use ?
 No, if you did part of a standard move to get into engagement, you lose the rest of it, but you can still boost if you didn't boost already to get out of engagement. <wot:426288556902842368/713498072336040008>

+## Page 63, Gravity
+### What happens if a mech with Immunity to the Slowed condition enters a zero-g area?
+They are still Slowed as they do not have a propulsion system.<wot:426288556902842368/757424696349294603>

 ## Page 64, Attacks
 ### Can tech attacks crit? / What happens when a tech attack crits?
 Nothing.
 Only melee and ranged attacks can land a critical hit.